maltesie/ddpg-reinforcement-learning/README.md

 ### Plot

 Plots of the data can be made with the file plot_results.py.
 The file has to be adjusted to the session name and the amount of trainings.

+The current file uses the projects results and recreates the graphics used in the presentation and report.
+The wanted configuration has to be uncommented.